runninbutt/Synapse/docs/workflows/Ews2Case.md

 ### Exchange server

 Under the ```server``` option, fill in the fqdn or the ip of the server you want to pull email from.
+Office 365 server is outlook.office365.com

 #### Example